evansiroky/node-geo-tz/README.md

 ### find(lat, lon)

 Returns the timezone identifiers found at `lat`, `lon`.
 There are certain coordinates where the timekeeping method will depend on the person you ask.
 Also, another case where 2 or more timezones could be returned is when a request is made with a coordinate that happens to be exactly on the border between two or more timezones.
+If the GPS coordinate does not fall inside any timezone boundary on land, then a timezone at sea will be returned.

 ```js
 const { find } = require('geo-tz')